Teaching Faculty – Bible Exposition

 The successful candidate for this faculty position in the Department of Bible Exposition at Dallas Theological Seminary will assume the full responsibility of a tenure-track teaching professor at the DTS Dallas (or possibly Houston) campus, with one course a semester usually taught at an external campus.
 In accordance with the mission of the Seminary and the Bible Exposition Department, this individual will seek to prepare godly servant leaders for a lifetime of study, exposition, and application of the Scriptures.
 Faculty members support the educational process by not only teaching but also by advising students, serving on committees, addressing projects as assigned, and by assisting at strategic events.

 It is desired that the candidate should have an established Bible-teaching ministry of speaking at churches, conference, camps, etc.

 Distinctives of the Bible Exposition Department:

-The ideal candidate must have a completed terminal academic degree (either a Ph.D. or Th.D.) in Biblical Studies (preferably with an emphasis on exposition, biblical theology or synthesis).
+- The candidate must have a completed academic terminal degree (either a PhD or ThD, not a DMin) in biblical studies (preferably with an emphasis on exposition or biblical theology).

-The successful candidate must have proven experience in ministry (10 years or more preferred) and have a strong conviction of value of expositional teaching/preaching with a clear passion for both pastoral ministry and theological education.
-They must have experience demonstrating an ability to teach in higher theological education and be able to work as a member of a team.
+- The candidate must have proven experience in ministry (ten years or more preferred) and have a strong conviction of value of expositional teaching/preaching with a clear passion for both pastoral ministry and theological education.

 Please direct all letters of interest (with accompanying CV) or inquiries to: